 What is fascia board?
-Sometimes also called soffit board, fascia is a board running horizontally under a roof edge that covers the openings between the rafters of the roof.
+Sometimes also called soffit board, fascia is a board running horizontally under a roof edge.
+It covers the openings between the rafters of the roof.
 Typically consisting of wood, wood substitute, or metal, the fascia board along with the soffit, encloses the attic space of the home.
-The fascia is commonly used to help hold up, and stabilize gutters.
+The fascia is commonly helps to hold up, and stabilize gutters.

-Fascia can be found on many of today’s modern homes, however, older Colonial or Victorian homes with ornate rafter tails will not have fascia boards.
+Fascia can be found on many of today’s modern homes.
+However, older Colonial or Victorian homes with ornate rafter tails will not have fascia boards.
 These older homes were originally created without fascia because it was believed that the big roof overhangs, created by these ornate rafter tails, were adequately large enough to repel water far enough away from the foundation of the home.
-Although this is often the belief, it is not always true, and water can still find a way back into the foundation of your home.
+Although this is often the belief, it is not always true.
+Water can still find a way back into the foundation of your home.
 This water can also damage siding, paint, windows, and doors.

 If your home’s fascia is damaged, rotted, or missing completely, it is recommended that this is fixed.
 The Brothers that just do Gutters can repair your fascia with an aluminum fascia wrap, which comes in multiple sizes, or we can replace the fascia completely.

 It is often difficult to tell if the fascia is rotted without first removing the gutter itself.
 However, if water has been running between the fascia and gutter for some time, then there is a high probability of rotted fascia.
 A rotted fascia board cannot properly support a gutter system designed to withstand the heavy snow accumulations.